18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/ml-in-production/index.md

 ![research][research]

-This post will discuss about the differences between ML in research and ML in production, between traditional software and ML systems, some ML challenges in production and some ML deployment myths.
+This post will discuss the differences between ML in research and ML in production, between traditional software and ML systems, some ML challenges in production, and some ML deployment myths.

 ## Research vs. Production

-The table below shows five major problems and the differences between ML systems in research and in production.
+The table below shows five major problems and the differences between ML systems in research and production.

 |                        | Research                       | Production                                       |
 | ---------------------- | ------------------------------ | ------------------------------------------------ |